WhY choose THE Sierra Nevada?

 Even just looking at the number of pros who choose Sierra Nevada as a base for their training camps is a good indicator of how good cycling is in the area, but why should you choose it?
 There are multiple locations available to the cyclist, such as Girona, Gran Canaria, Mallorca, and more; but below are some of the reasons as to why Sierra Nevada is perhaps the best choice.

-What should you look for in a training camp destination?
+What should you look for in a CYCLING destination?

 All of these locations have a broadly similar appeal; good weather, well-surfaced roads, nice climbs and descents.
 The drivers are respectful, the roads are quiet, and there is a good amount of variety.
 The decision you have to make is one of suitability, do these destinations offer said roads, good variety, facilities, weather and accommodation?
 Is it expensive?
 Is there a good choice of food and restaurants?
 Do you want someone to guide you or do you want to focus on your own training on solo routes?
 Do you want a cycling holiday or a full on eat-sleep-cycle-repeat training camp?
 Are you coming with a group or solo?